jakobharder/anno-mod-loader/docs/modinfo.md

     |Name|Description
     |---|---
-    |`ModDependencies`|List mods that are required to use this mod.
+    |`ModDependencies`|List mods that are required to use this mod.<br/>Missing dependencies result in log warning.
     |`OptionalDependencies`|List mods that enable further content in this mod.
     |`LoadAfterIds`|List mods to load before this mod.
     |`DeprecateIds`|List mods that are replaced by this mod.
-    |`IncompatibleIds`|List incompatible mods.
-A warning will be printed in the mod-loader.log
+    |`IncompatibleIds`|List incompatible mods.<br/>Active incompatible mods result in log warning.

 ## Development Info